FreeClimbAPI/Java-Outbound-Call-How-To-Guide/README.md

-# Java - Make Outbound Call tutorial
+# Java - Make Outbound Call How-To Guide

 This project serves as a guide to help you build an application with FreeClimb.
-View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/how-to-make-an-outbound-call#section-java).
+View this how-to guide on [FreeClimb.com](https://docs.freeclimb.com/docs/how-to-make-an-outbound-call#section-java).
 Specifically, the project will:

 - Makes an outbound call